aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ## The spike: a working end-to-end model

-Our goal is another `compile`, producing an equivalent code object.
-We'll learn along the way the details I've left unexplained so far; this mirrors how I learned about Python bytecode through developing the program.
-I'd hoped to code it by the virtual machine documentation alone, eschewing the CPython compiler's source, for the sake of fuller learning: it's curious how much smarter the code is that I try to replicate *before* reading.
-But the sketchy and occasionally outdated docs fell short, and the machine source `ceval.c` sometimes stumped me.
-I'd bog down in crashes hinging (it turned out) on mysteries like just what values go into `co_flags` under what conditions.
-[XXX this paragraph now repeats too much earlier setup]
+We want to build a code object, but I haven't documented all the details that go into one.
+Neither did Python!
+We get to learn them by studying the system source code and trying things out.
+I would rather have read the source *after* writing my own, for the sake of fuller
+learning: it's curious how much smarter systems turn out when studied in that order.
+But I'd get stumped by the occasionally-outdated and more-often sketchy docs on the virtual machine and the code object, or by the code in `ceval.c`.

-    # in Figure 1: AST types understood by Tailbiter version 0.
+    # in figure 0: AST types understood by Tailbiter version 0.
     mod = Module(stmt* body)
     stmt = Assign(expr* targets, expr value)
          | Expr(expr value)